AdobeDocs/experience-platform.de-DE/help/tutorials/authentication.md

 **Entwicklerzugriff erlangen**

-Contact an [!DNL Admin Console] administrator in your Organization to add you as a developer for one of your Organization&#39;s products using the [!DNL Admin Console](https://adminconsole.adobe.com/).
+Contact an [!DNL Admin Console] administrator in your Organization to add you as a developer for one of your Organization&#39;s products using the [[!DNL Admin Console]](https://adminconsole.adobe.com/).

 ![](images/authentication/assign-developer.png)